1994 Annual Report

 Northern Goshawk (Accipiter gentilis).
 One (1993-43) at Palo Duro Canyon SP, Randall on 30 December 1992.

 Common Black-Hawk (Buteogallus anthracinus).
-One (1992- 77) in Kleberg from 14-15 April 1992.
-While not a reviewable species, this record would have represented a first for Kleberg and so it's review was requested.
+One (1992-77) in Kleberg from 14-15 April 1992.
+While not a reviewable species, this record would have represented a first for Kleberg and so a review was requested.
 Many committee members strongly believed that Harris' Hawk was not eliminated.

 Roadside Hawk (Buteo magnirostris).
 One (1993-59) in Salineno, Starr on 20 March 1993.
 One (1993-61) at Bentsen SP, Hidalgo from 20 March - mid May 1993.
 One (1993-44) at Santa Ana NWR, Hidalgo on 1 April 1993.